It’s always a good time to enjoy a great meal.

 We’ve got everything under the sun from caual waterfront dining to upscale wine bars and international plates — so you’ll find something to satisfy every appetite.
 Here are just a few of our favorite local dishes and drinks to seek out the next time you’re in town.

 The Fort Myers area has a long history in the shrimping industry, which was kicked off by the discovery of “pink gold” Gulf shrimp in the mid-20th century.
 San Carlos Island, tucked between the mainland and Fort Myers Beach, was an active hub for shrimping boats, and every year the locals gathered to celebrate this prized seafood.
-The Fort Myers Beach Lions Club Shrimp Festival has endured over the years, highlighted by a 2-mile-long parade and festive shrimp boil supplied by the fleet that arrives at Shrimp Boat Lane on Fort Myers Beach.
-Though the event was canceled last year, it’s expected to return in March 2024 better than ever.
+The Fort Myers Beach Lions Club Shrimp Festival has endured over the years, highlighted by a two-mile-long parade and festive shrimp boil supplied by the fleet that arrives at Shrimp Boat Lane on Fort Myers Beach.

 From October through May, stone crab season is a time that all locals excitedly anticipate every year.
 You can order stone crab claws with drawn butter, in salads and as part of seafood platters in restaurants and seafood markets across Southwest Florida.
 Look forward to enjoying these juicy, meaty claws that are harvested sustainably.
 After harvesting the claws, the crabs are returned to the sea where they regenerate.